grscheller/scheller-linux-archive/grok/Java/javaWithMake/README.md

 I might come back someday to continue when I better understand the java ecosystem.

 In the age of SBT, using Make for Java is probably dead.
+Anyway, this example illustrates the use of suffix rules, which I have gotten away from in favor of more powerful pattern rules.

 ### To build:
 ```